Lefschetz theorem for holomorphic one-forms on weakly 1-complete manifolds: Non-compact Stein Factorization

 \section{Non-compact Stein Factorization}

 $\mathbf{Definition}$ Let $f: M\to N$ be a surjective smooth mapping between two smooth manifolds.
 Let $F$ be a smooth manifold.
-If for every $x\in N$ there is a neighborhood $U$ of $x$ in $N$ such that there is a differeomorphism
+If for every $x\in N$ there is a neighborhood $U$ of $x$ in $N$ such that there is a diffeomorphism

 and the diagram

 commutes (here $pr_1$ is the projection to the first factor), then we call the triple $(M,N,f)$ a smooth fiber bundle and $F$ the fiber of $f$.